 Open adoption refers to the open relationship between the adoptive parents, and the birth parents or family of the child’s origin.
 Not every adoptive situation is appropriate for openness, however.
 If the child has been abandoned or was adopted from another country, openness may be impossible.
 Sometimes the specifics of a foster care situation may make it quite difficult to have openness.

 Closed adoptions refer to no contact at all with birth families.
-Prospective adoptive families should discern their own feelings and comfort level with an open adoption.
+Prospective adoptive families should discern their own feelings and comfort level with open adoption.
 While not appropriate for some situations, research has shown that open adoption can have a very positive impact on the adoptee’s life.
 Also, openness does not necessarily mean direct contact with birth families and the children.
 It may mean letters, pictures, and communication between the adoptive parents and the birth families.

 3. The impact of adoption on both the child and the adoptive family.